microsounds/atelier/readme.md

 * You can write an arbitrarily complex pre-run macro script in any language, so long as it's made aware of its own filename at runtime.
 	* _Because the `sc` file format is plaintext, you can generate `sc` syntax with just a shell script._

-### `sc` pre-run macro example
+### `sc` pre-run macro example scripts
-* This is an example of a conditional macro script for an inventory spreadsheet that color-codes cells when specific strings are found.
+1. A macro script for an inventory spreadsheet that color-codes cells when specific strings are found.

 	```shell
 	#!/usr/bin/env sh